SeifElsallamy/storagexplore/README.md

 Application URL: https://storagexplore.top
 <br>
-Storage Explorer is web application to view storage slots in smart contracts.
+Storage Explorer is web application to view storage slots in a smart contract.